dotnet/arcade/Documentation/DependencyDescriptionFormat.md

   - Build Tools Version – Build tools version text file and associated version in the props file
   - Dot Net CLI Version – CLI version text file and other associated versions.

-  The expression file corresponding to a dependency is implied by the dependency name and type.
+  The expression file corresponding to a dependency is implied by the dependency name.
+Build or product dependencies can have well known names, implying an expression in a specific form (e.g. global.json + repository scripting), or any other generic name, implying the version is expressed in the version.props file in the repository.
+Examples:
-  - Product dependencies are always expressed in the version props file.
+    - AspNetCoreAllVersion - Product input of aspnet, expressed in version.props
-  - Build dependencies either have specially handled names, which implies that other files expression the version, or they have an non-special name name, which implies that the version props file expresses the version.
-The following special names are in use:
     - DotNetSDKVersion – CLI SDK, expressed in global.json
     - ArcadeSDKVersion – Arcade SDK, expressed global.json and repository scripting
     - BuildToolsVersion – Legacy BuildToolsVersion.txt